 3. All youth must participate in at least 4 meetings and/or activities to receive a participation award.

 4. Nominees for ECEYA officers must be a ECEYA member, in good standing with the ECEA and have dues currently paid.
-An Officer should also be ECEYA members for one year and have participated in at least three events in the prior year to be eligible for office.
+An Officer should also be ECEYA members for one year and have participated in an event in the prior year to be eligible for office.

-5. All youth should display themselves in good sportsmanship like manner at all times.
+5. All youth should display themselves in good sportsmanship like manner always.